Everything you need to know about welsh onion seeds

 What are common pests affecting Welsh onions?

-Common pests affecting Welsh onions include onion flies, aphids, and thrips.
-Onion flies can be managed by using floating row covers or applying insecticidal soap.
-Regularly inspect the plants and remove any affected parts to control pest populations and prevent damage.
+Common pests include onion flies, aphids, and thrips.
+Inspect plants regularly and remove affected parts promptly to reduce damage.

 How do I deal with Welsh onions that have bolted?